-Bringing brain imaging to life through a public engagement installation
+Bringing brain imaging to life through a public engagement installation and new website

 The Wellcome Trust Centre for Neuroimaging (also know as the Functional Imaging Laboratory, FIL) is based at University College London.
 They investigate how the brain generates behaviour, thoughts and feelings, and how this knowledge can be applied to help patients with neurological and psychiatric diseases.